 There are several products you can use to kill and remove mould.
 Some of the most effective mould removal products include:

-Bleach can kill virtually every species of indoor mould that it comes into contact with, along with its spores, leaving a surface sanitized and resistant to future mould growth.
+Bleach can kill virtually every species of indoor mould that it comes into contact with, along with its spores, leaving a surface sanitised and resistant to future mould growth.

 Unfortunately, however, using bleach is only effective if the mould is growing on non-porous materials such as tiles, bathtubs, glass and countertops.
 Bleach cannot penetrate into porous materials and so it does not come into contact with mould growing beneath the surface of materials such as wood and drywall.
 Using bleach on these materials will kill the mould above the surface but the roots within the material will remain and the mould will soon return.

 Although the active ingredient in bleach, sodium hypochlorite, is the main ingredient in many mould removal products, there are many reasons to use alternatives to chlorine bleach when killing mould.

 As already stated bleach cannot completely kill mould growing in porous materials.
 The chlorine in bleach cannot penetrate into porous surfaces such as drywall or wood.
 The chlorine is left on the surface of porous materials and only the water component of the bleach is absorbed into the material, providing more moisture for the mould to feed on.

 Some of the mould on the surface might be killed but the roots of the mould are left intact meaning the mould soon returns, leaving you in a cycle of repeated bleaching.
 Perhaps this is why some people believe that spraying bleach on mould doesn't affect it but instead just bleaches its colour so you can no longer see it.